Identifying the Context Shift between Test Benchmarks and Production Data: Machine Learning Models are Brittle in Production

-In order to demonstrate examples of the benchmark-production gap in model performance, researchers~\cite{recht2019imagenet} built new tests sets for ImageNet~\cite{deng2009imagenet, russakovsky2015imagenet} and CIFAR-10~\cite{krizhevsky2014cifar}, two of the most commonly used dataset benchmarks for evaluating image-based object recognition.
-The researchers closely followed the original dataset generation processes yet found significant drops (ranging from 3\% to 15\% in 67 models applied to ImageNet and 34 models applied to CIFAR-10) in the state-of-the-art models' performance from the original test benchmark to the new test benchmark.
-In this case, the performance gap does not appear to be explained by random sampling error or hyperparameter tuning for optimizing performance on the original test set, but instead the performance gap appears to arise from changes in the distribution of the data despite the researchers best efforts to replicate the distribution of the benchmark datasets~\cite{recht2019imagenet}.
+In one of the clearest examples of the benchmark-production gap, researchers closely followed the original dataset generation processes to build new test sets for two of the most commonly used dataset benchmarks for object recognition, ImageNet~\cite{deng2009imagenet} and CIFAR-10~\cite{krizhevsky2014cifar}, and found significant drops (ranging from 3\% to 15\% in 67 models applied to ImageNet and 34 models applied to CIFAR-10) in the state-of-the-art models' performance from the original benchmarks to the newly recreated benchmarks.
+This drop in performance does not appeared to be explained by random sampling error, hyperparameter tuning for optimizing performance on the original test set, or obvious changes in semantically meaningful features, but instead the performance gap appears to arise from subtle changes in the data~\cite{recht2019imagenet}.
+Although object recognition may seem like a straightforward task, it involves many tacit contexts.